CGI::Cookie - phpMan

 DESCRIPTION

-CGI::Cookie is an interface to HTTP/1.1 cookies, an innovation that
+CGI::Cookie is an interface to HTTP/1.1 cookies, a mechanism that

 allows Web servers to store persistent information on the browser's